Do what works for you.

 July 26, 2020 (Lawnside, New Jersey) — Graduating high school seniors were honored Saturday at a virtual Lawnside Scholarship Club program that featured an address by Ray Fisher, stage and screen actor known for his role as the Cyborg in Batman v.
 Superman: Dawn of Justice and Justice League.

-The event was hosted by the NAACP Camden County East Youth Council on Facebook Live because of the coronavirus pandemic.
+The event was hosted by the NAACP Camden County East Youth Council on Facebook because of the coronavirus pandemic.

 Fisher empathized with the graduates telling them that he entered high school in 2001 after the attacks of September 11.

 “The fact that you were able to get through this year should give you confidence, it should give you strength, it should give you a sense of courage that you will be able to handle just about anything else that life has to throw at you.”

 He told the students to take stock of the pride and the beauty of Lawnside’s heritage as an African American self-governing community.
 He encouraged them to continue to fight for social justice and to go out and vote.

 These are the recipients of the Lawnside Scholarship Club’s top awards for 2020:

 Highest Average – Kennedy Banks, Haddon Heights High School, Florida State University

 Second Highest Average – Veronica DeAbreu, Haddon Heights High School

 Third Highest Average – Freideliz Perez, Haddon Heights High School, Rutgers University, Camden